metarhia/do/readme.md

 ## Do#success(fn:Function?)

-  Set a success callback or trigger a success.
+  Set a success callback or trigger success.

-  If all todos are done without errors - success callback will be called Do#done.
+  If all todos are done without errors - success callback will be called by Do#done.
   Success callback is called ONLY ONCE.

   Examples: